-Whilst, the ACNS0122 reported a 5-year PFS of 84% and OS of 93% in patients with NGGCTs treated with chemotherapy (3 cycles of carboplatin and etoposide alternating with 3 cycles of ifosfamide and etoposide) followed by craniospinal radiotherapy (36 Gy) and focal boost (18 Gy).
-ACNS1123 study was evaluating the role of WVI (30.6 Gy) with focal boost (23.4 Gy) for patients with localized NGGCTs (response-based radiotherapy), who achieve a CR/PR after neoadjuvant chemotherapy with or without second-look surgery.
-This study is now closed due to excess number of events.
+The COG ACNS0122 reported a 5-year PFS of 84% and OS of 93% in patients with NGGCTs treated with chemotherapy (3 cycles of carboplatin and etoposide alternating with 3 cycles of ifosfamide and etoposide) followed by craniospinal radiotherapy (36 Gy) and focal boost (18 Gy).
+The subsequent ACNS1123 study was designed to evaluate a strategy of radiotherapy field reduction to WVI (30.6 Gy) with focal boost (23.4 Gy) for patients with localized NGGCTs, who achieve a CR/PR after neoadjuvant chemotherapy with or without second-look surgery.
+Results of this study are awaited.